Strengthening Climate Information Partnerships South Asia (SCIPSA)

 - April 2019 – The 14th South Asia Seasonal Climate Outlook Forum and Climate Services User Forum for the Water Sector – Alongside the WMO, RCC Pune and RIMES, launched the WMO pilot to demonstrate good operational seasonal prediction practices based on the WMO guidance and its ten principles.

-A series of seasonal forecast explainer videos have been developed:
+A series of seasonal forecast explainer videos were developed:

 View the whole video series by following the links below: